- 56 cents for “all earners” for full-time year-round + part-time and part-year

 68 cents for full-time, year-round earners

 Policy reforms are necessary to remove ableist barriers that trap disabled women in poverty and transform systems that perpetuate the egregious wage gap for disabled women.
-And we know addressing the wage gap for disabled is just the beginning.
+To address these inequalities, this year’s calls to action for Disabled Women’s Equal Pay Day are directed both at Congress and the Administration: